Why ESG for Sycamore?

 From there it was an easy decision to invest in subject matter expertise, through certification and continuing education, and it turns out that today, we are exactly where we hoped to be: in the middle of a strategic shift in the ways we evaluate risk, investment, and value across many sectors and industries.
 We are excited for the decade to come!

-The State of ESG in 2021: A Freight Train
+The State of ESG: A Freight Train

 Suddenly, everyone is in on it!
 Investors have discovered that ESG is code for risk in their portfolios and are frantically looking to identify and size it.
 (Comparably, with one metric, across all sectors and industries, if you please.)
 Regulators are staffing new enforcement and policy functions expressly aimed at authenticating and standardizing public reporting.
 Social capital is on the line as companies aim for transparency and yet reveal gaps and discrepancies in their efforts for diversity and equity within their organizations.
 Shareholders are demanding change and getting it in the form of Board seats and compensation links to ESG metrics.
 Financial institutions are divesting, limiting, measuring, modeling, stress-testing, and otherwise re-assessing portfolios and the risk of providing capital to companies that do not measure up.